 They also have venom glands.
 These are at the back of the head, near the neck.
 They store small amounts of venom.
 When the snake contracts the muscles around these glands, the venom squeezes into two ducts that connect to their two fangs.
 It then shoots out.

-There are some snakes that have slightly venomous spit.
-But these king snakes don’t have that either.
+Some snakes have slightly venomous spit.
+But kingsnakes don’t have that either.
 Not having venom means they are nowhere near as dangerous as other snake species.

-If you don’t handle them correctly, they are liable to bite.
+If you don’t handle them correctly, a Mexican kingsnake could bite you.
+All snakes bite.

-All snakes will bite if you push them enough.
-They do so because it’s their only form of self-defense, even if they don’t have venom.
-But constrictors are far less likely to defend themselves by biting, so king snakes will only bite if you don’t know how to handle them.
+They do so because it’s their only form of self-defense.
+But constrictors are far less likely to defend themselves by biting, so kingsnakes will only bite if you mishandle them.

 Caring for Bites

-If you’ve been bitten, don’t be alarmed.
-Hold the snake where their neck and head meet.
-Push downwards, towards the bite site, without hurting the snake.
-This will make their teeth disengage.
-Put them slowly back into their enclosure, using a hook if necessary.
+If you’ve been bitten, hold the snake where their neck and head meet.
+Push downwards, towards the bite site.
+This will cause its teeth to disengage.
+You can then put it back into its enclosure.

-Rinse and then clean the bite mark with regular disinfectant.
+Rinse and clean the bite mark with a mild disinfectant.
 Apply a bandage to prevent infection.
-If infection does occur, repeat the washing process, and start a course of antibiotics.
+If an infection does occur, repeat the washing process, and start a course of antibiotics.

-Buy everything you’ll need to care for them.
-This means you’ll need small tubs as enclosures, lots of substrate, and lots of food.
-You’ll also need heat tape and a way of stacking and storing all the tubs.
+You’ll need small tubs as enclosures, substrate, and food.
+You’ll also need heat tape and a way of stacking/storing the tubs.

-Pick your male and female with care.
-Unrelated snakes are best, but breeding related snakes (line breeding) is usually fine if you’re not using morphs.
-Snakes with morphs often have other mutated genes which can cause problems when inbreeding.
+Unrelated snakes are recommended, but breeding related snakes (line breeding) is usually okay, if you’re not using morphs.
+Snakes morphs can have other mutated genes, which can cause health problems when inbreeding.

-When you’re buying them, get confirmation that you’re buying males and females.
+Get confirmation that they’re males and females.
 You can do this by having the snake sexed.
 If you don’t know how, ask the breeder to do it for you.
 It involves checking whether the male has hemipenes by ‘popping’ them.

 Don’t use wild-caught snakes, only captive-bred ones.
-Check them for mites, ticks, and potentially infectious conditions before breeding too.
+Check them for mites, ticks, and infectious conditions before breeding.
 Ideally, you should have more than one male and female.
-Groups of two males to four females work best.
+Groups of two males to four females are recommended.

-It’s also best to buy juvenile snakes, and grow them, rather than buy adults.
+It’s also advisable that you get juvenile snakes, and grow them, rather than getting adults.
 Adults for sale aren’t always fertile, even if they’re advertised as such.
 Breeders don’t tend to sell successful breeders because more money can be made through their offspring.

-If you do buy juveniles, wait until they’re physically ready to breed.
-This means waiting until they’re at least three and a half feet, and 300g minimum for females.
-They will reach this size and weight after around three years.
+If you do get juveniles, wait until they’re physically ready to breed.
+Wait until they’re at least three and a half feet, and 300g minimum for females.
+They will reach this size and weight after three years.

-The first step is temperature cycling Mexican black kingsnakes.
-Cycling is where you first cool the snake’s environment before warming it up again.
+Temperature cycling is where you first cool the snake’s environment before warming it up again.
 This simulates winter and spring.
-Spring is when snakes breed in the wild, so cycling gets them in the mood.
+Spring is when snakes breed in the wild, so cycling gets them ready.

 You should cycle them at the end of October.
 Wait until your snake goes to the toilet.
 Then, lower the temperature to sixty degrees.
-Do so gradually over the course of a week.
+Do so gradually over a week.

 At the beginning of March, raise the temperature again, slowly.
-Keep the temperature of their basking spot at 85 degrees max until the summer.
+Keep the temperature of its basking spot at 85 degrees max until the summer.